tenpy/tenpy_notebooks/README.rst

 Feel free to suggest and add further examples!

-To make the notebooks include nicely into the `TeNPy documentation <https://tenpy.readthedocs.org/latest/master/examples.html#notebooks>`, please add a cell with the title of the example at the beginning.
+To make the notebooks include nicely into the `TeNPy documentation <https://tenpy.readthedocs.org/latest/master/examples.html#notebooks>`, please add a cell with the title of the example at the beginning, and use only subtitles afterwards.